vitaly-t/decomment/README.md

 JavaScript or HTML, rather a plain text that needs no parsing or validation, only to remove `//` and `/**/` comments from it according to the `options`.

-CSS is the main example of where this method is to be used.
+CSS is the main example of where to use this method:

-Example:

 ```js
 var decomment = require('decomment');